openstack/ceilometer/doc/source/install.rst

  Installing and Running the Development Version
 ================================================

 Ceilometer has three daemons.
-The :term:`agent` runs on the Nova compute node(s).
-The :term:`collector` and API server run on the cloud's management node(s).
+The :term:`compute agent` runs on the Nova compute node(s) while the :term:`central agent` and :term:`collector` run on the cloud's management node(s).
 In a development environment created by devstack_, these two are typically the same server.
 They do not have to be, though, so some of the instructions below are duplicated.
 Skip the steps you have already done.

 .. _devstack: http://www.devstack.org/